agomezmartin/internationalization/assets/java/text_isolation/README.md

 # 2. Import and create objects for all three classes

-Create the objects in the order above as both ResourceBundle and MessageFormat will need to read Locale's language.
+Create the objects in the order below as both ResourceBundle and MessageFormat will need to read Locale's language.
 ``` Java
 import java.text.MessageFormat;
 import java.util.Locale;